The Full Competitor PPC Analysis Guide: + 5 Top Tools in 2025

 Here’s how to tell the difference between types of PPC competitors:

-- Indirect competitors: Solve the same problem in a different way.
+• Indirect: Solve the same problem, but in a different way.

-- Comparison shopping engines (CSEs): Appear in search results and usually display product listings from multiple retailers, rather than selling products themselves.
+• Comparison shopping engines (CSEs): Appear in search results with product listings from multiple retailers, rather than selling products themselves.

 2. Build a multi-platform paid search analysis framework